About a year ago, Facebook dropped a nuclear bomb on the eCommerce world when it launched Facebook Shops.

 We can already hear some of you saying: wait a minute…I could set up a Facebook Page shop years ago.

-That’s true, but Facebook Shops is a different product altogether.
+That’s true, but Facebook Shops is a different product from a Facebook store.
 If you still have a Facebook Page shop, Facebook will eventually turn it into a Facebook Shops storefront.

 You can integrate Facebook Shops directly into your main business page and connect it with the same shop on Instagram.